Boughton House gardens ‘through the seasons’

 More of a photo person?
 Check out these seasonal galleries:

 Daffodils.
 Primroses.
 Blossom.
 Unfurling leaves.
 Buttercups.
 Hellebore in more colours than I’ve ever seen.
 Delicate fritillaries.
 Mama sheep bleating at their lambs for running off too far.
 First stripes on the lawn.

 Rose-covered walls.
 Peonies.
 Wild grasses.
 Lavender.
 Homegrown tomatoes.
 Cornflowers.
 Sunflowers.
 Swans swimming with their cygnets.
 Green tree-lined avenues.

 Scenes to look out for in the Autumn

 Huge veggies ready to be picked.
 Fully laden apple trees.
-Falling conkers (watch out for those – they’re painful!).
+Conkers falling with a thud.
 Vivid red Japanese maples.
 Dahlias.
 Brightly coloured chrysanthemums.
-Changing and falling leaves.
+Changing leaves.
 Sleepy bees.
 Dried seed heads.

 Sights to expect in the Winter

 Snowdrops.
 Snowflakes (who knew?).
 Acconites.
 Cyclamen.
 Exotic orchids in the Victorian greenhouse.
 Leaf skeletons.
 Views of the house through the bare trees.
 Striking water reflections.
 Snow and frost highlighting shapes.